3 Rue du Port

 Professional services include family office services for individuals as well as corporate structuring and assistance in establishing and managing companies.

 Christine Breitler joined the Dixcart Group in 1997.
-She was appointed Director of Dixcart Switzerland Sàrl in 2000, and of Dixcart Trustees (Switzerland) SA in 2008.
+She was promoted to Head of the Dixcart office in Switzerland, in 2000.

 Christine also has expertise regarding the establishment of trusts and foundations and provides advice on family office and wealth preservation services to both Swiss and international clients, including estate planning, tax, commercial matters and immigration.